Search waiting | Matsusada Precision

 Fig. 4 Relationship between drive voltage and torque

-Requirements for EV Power Supply
+Requirements for EV Power Supplies

 Table 1 Electric capacities of various EV models